-Dry Hands: Tips and Remedies for Dry Hands
+Dry Hands: Causes, Remedies, and Treatments for Dry Hands

-One of the most often used parts of our bodies, our hands are generally resilient to the elements.
-However, daily chores, exposure to cleaning products, and environmental factors can take a toll on our hands.
+Our hands are one of the most often used parts of our bodies.
+However, daily chores, exposure to cleaning products, and environmental factors can take a toll and lead to dry hands.

 While not necessarily a serious medical condition, dry hands can be irritating and even painful when left untreated.
 Normal tasks like dishwashing, writing, or even typing out a message can be unpleasant with dry skin on your hands.